offEVO/J.A.R.V.I.S-voice-assistant-ChatGPT_API-integration-aswell-as-PyQt5-for-Gui/README.md

 # J.A.R.V.I.S-voice-assistant
 this is my code so far on my Jarvis voice assistant, it incorporates the Chatgpt API, Pyttsx3 TTS (unfortunatly) and also a login system/ GUI

+FYI im still working out a lot of kinks please if you happen to review or use this code leve some suggestions either on github or at this email "Nelsonbazzar@gmail.com"

 ![image](https://github.com/offEVO/J.A.R.V.I.S-voice-assistant/assets/140699812/22cbb022-eeca-45e1-92e7-7088d6b0b29e)